 Instead of trying to pick individual winners, you should consider investing your money is low-cost index funds or ETFs.
 These are financial products that track a broader market (whether the overall market, or smaller segments like the S&P 500, or US bonds), and are a good way to get significant exposure to the stock market at a minimal cost.
 A diverse portfolio is one that is spread out across many different asset classes.
 For a young person, this might mean investing in lots of different kinds of stocks — small cap, mid-cap, large-cap, international, domestic — so that if there’s a slump in one sector, it’ll be offset by a gain in another.
 It’s a way to insulate yourself against serious loss.

 Most brokerage firms offer several index funds to choose from, as well as target-date funds, which automatically rebalance as you get older to reflect a more conservative risk profile.
 These funds, unlike actively managed mutual funds, also have low fees, so you’ll get to keep more of your returns.
+There are some great online brokerage account options right now for beginners.

 What If I’m Not Comfortable Building My Own Investment Portfolio?